Made Easier Guides

 * Being an Islamic holiday, Ramazan begins 11 days earlier each succeeding year.

 * Şeker Bayramı: It is a three day holiday following Ramazan

 * Kurban Bayramı: Also called the Feast of Sacrifice that is always about 70 days after the end of Ramazan.
 This Holiday lasts 4 and a half days.

-Here are the estimated Ramazan dates for the next few years:
+estimated Ramazan dates for the next few years:

 Note: On the 10th of November at 09:05 am, the time of Atatürk’s death in 1938, Türkiye remembers him every year by stopping for 1 minute.